Lead climbing. That somewhat horrifying but undeniably attractive activity that you’ve probably seen some of the local crushers practicing at the gym.

 - When the lead climber takes a fall, the belayer should have out just a few feet of slack.
-This is to provide the climber a “soft catch” so they will not swing hard back into the wall at the bottom of the fall.
+This is to provide a “soft catch” for the climber, so they will not swing hard back into the wall at the bottom of the fall.
 But, there should not be so much slack out that the climber would fall far enough to hit ground.

 - The belayer must keep a firm grip on the brake rope, even when using a GriGri, so the rope does not slide through the device and lower or drop the climber.

 - The belayer should also get into a controlled stance as directly underneath the first bolt as possible, because they might get pulled up and towards the wall with a lot of force.
 Facing the wall and bending the knees to potentially kick them out as needed can prevent a full-blown body slam.

 - If the climber falls but has not gotten very far up a route, or if the route is sparsely bolted, there is potential for the climber and belayer to collide into each other.
 This happens when the climber falls low enough and the belayer gets pulled up high enough that they meet.
 The best way to prevent injury in this scenario is for the belayer to know it is about to happen, and not be standing in an awkward position.